xmechanics/canon/README.md

     ```
     (The console output has a url like: http://localhost:8888/lab?token=blahblahbla, open that url in browser.)
 6. In Jupyter Lab
-    1. First, use `extract_features.ipynb` notebook.
+    1. First, copy `extract_features.ipynb` notebook and modify.
 It converts jpg to feature metrics with selected models.
     2. Pick `models = ['ae_conv_4_256_best']`.
-    3. After features matrices are generated and saved to disk, go to one of the `ex_...` notebook to analyze the features, wit the chosen model.
+    3. After features matrices are generated and saved to disk, copy one of the `ex_...` notebooks and modify to analyze the features, with the chosen model.

 ## Dependencies